Solenoidal attractors with bounded combinatorics are shy

 \item[D.] We have

 \end{itemize} See Blokh and Lyubich \cite{bl} \cite{bl2} for more information on attractors for multimodal maps.
 The solenoidal attractor $\Lambda$ has {\it bounded combinatorics } if

-One important step in these previous results is to prove that at a typical parameter the map {\it does not } have solenoidal attractors.
-This was done in the quadratic family by Lyubich \cite{lyu3} and for no degenerate families of unimodal maps by Avila, Lyubich and De Melo \cite{alm}.
-An important tool in many of these results on unimodal maps is the fact that the topological classes of unimodal maps extends to an analytic, codimension one lamination (except a few combinatorial types).
+One important step in previous results about the typical behaviour in families of unimodal maps is to prove that at a typical parameter the map {\it does not } have solenoidal attractors.
+This was done in the quadratic family by Lyubich \cite{lyu3} and for no degenerate families of unimodal maps by Avila, Lyubich and de Melo \cite{alm}.
+An important tool in many of these results on unimodal maps is the fact that the topological classes of unimodal maps extend to an analytic, codimension one lamination (except a few combinatorial types).
 This implies that the holonomy of this lamination is quite regular.
 Our goal is to prove that \\

-{\bf Theorem A.} { \it On a generic real-analytic finite-dimensional family of real-analytic multimodal maps the set of parameters whose corresponding maps have a solenoidal attractor with bounded combinatorics has zero Lebesgue measure.} \\
+{\bf Theorem A.} { \it On a generic real-analytic finite-dimensional family of real-analytic multimodal maps with quadratic critical points and negative schwarzian derivative the set of parameters whose corresponding maps have a solenoidal attractor with bounded combinatorics has zero Lebesgue measure.} \\

+The precise statement is given in Theorem \ref{thmA}.
 We also have an analogous result for families with finite smoothness and continuous families.
 The method used in the unimodal case in Avila, Lyubich and de Melo \cite{alm} no longer works in the multimodal case, once the lamination of topological classes has higher codimension, so we are going to use a quite different approach.
 If a map $f$ has a solenoidal attractor with bounded combinatorics, one can find an induced map $F$ of $f$ that is a composition of unimodal maps and it is infinitely renormalizable as defined in \cite{sm2}.
-In particular the iterations of the {\it renormalization operator $\mathcal{R}$ for multimodal maps} is well-defined on $F$.
+In particular the iterations of the {\it renormalization operator $\mathcal{R}$ for multimodal maps} are well-defined for $F$.
+Using the universality property proved in \cite{sm2} one can prove that $F$ belongs to the stable lamination of the omega-limit set $\Omega$ of $\mathcal{R}$.
 The renormalization operator is a real-analytic, compact and non-linear operator acting on a Banach space of real analytic multimodal maps.
-Let $\Omega$ be the omega-limit set of the operator $\mathcal{R}$.
-Our main technical result is that \\